marcusoftnet/marcusoftnet.github.io/_posts/2014-04-28-do-something-together-what-indonesians.md

 fact that I liked this from the get-go was that we were doing this **together**.
 Here's how a typical exercise pass would look like:

--   8-9 aerobics, the whole office.
-Everyone participates to their ability.
-We usually follow a video and someone in the office that is leading the exercise.
+  ability.
+We usually follow a video and someone in the office that is
+    leading the exercise.
 I SUCK at this, of course.
 We have also taken walks or jogs around Bandung city.

 - 9-10 some other sporting activity.
 Some of us play ping-pong or badminton.
 The soccer ball has been out and I even tried some
     <a href="http://www.youtube.com/watch?v=TsCWr1L0z7g"
     target="_blank">Takraw</a> (awesome sport by the way, but super hard to do.
 Harder than it looks even).
 - 10-1030 snack and coffee together, before we hit the showers or just head for the office in our sweaty clothes.
 Yeah, it's a bit smelly but it's only 1,5 h to lunch.

 It's a couple of hours full of laughter and easy going conversations.